Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Troubleshoot_UAS_by_Viewing_Log_Output.md

 127.0.0.1 - - [03/Feb/2021 22:15:32] "DELETE /v1/uas?uai_list=uai-vers-32079250 HTTP/1.1" 200 -
 ```

 If an error had occurred in UAS that error would likely show up here.
-Because there are two replicas of `cray-uas-mgr` running, the logging of interest may be in the other pod, so apply the same command to the other pod if the information isn't here.
+Because there are two replicas of `cray-uas-mgr` running, the logging of interest may be in the other pod, so apply the same command to the other pod if the information is not here.